vuejs/docs/src/guide/essentials/computed.md

 ## Writable Computed

 Computed properties are by default getter-only.
-When you attempt to mutate a computed property, you will receive a runtime warning.
+If you attempt to assign a new value to a computed property, you will receive a runtime warning.
 In the rare cases where you need a "writable" computed property, you can create one by providing both a getter and a setter:

 <div class="options-api">